arwas11/CompareWeatherConditions/README.md

 ## Motivation

-I was motivated to create this app by the drastic and noticeable changes in weather temperature around the world.
+I was motivated to create this app by the drastic and noticeable changes in weather temperatures around the world.

 ## Screenshots